Home » View by Theme » Holiday Drawing Ideas » Easy Valentine's Day Drawings » How to Draw 3D Love Letters: Step-by-Step Art Project for Kids

 4. Draw a block letter E, add angles, and connect.

-More Valentine Themed Drawing Projects
+More Valentine Drawing Projects

-How to Draw Love Letters
+Draw Love Letters

 How to Draw a Valentine’s Teddy Bear